 - 1) Written warning Notice to a student in writing that he or she has failed to meet the department's standards of conduct.
 The warning will include a caution that the continuation or repetition of the conduct involved or other misconduct will result in a probationary period.
 A copy is kept in the student's departmental file. - 2) Probation Student placed on departmental probation for a specific period of time, at which time a plan of improvement contract will be set forth.
 The contract will contain specific obligations that the student must meet.
-Any violation of terms of the contract will result in one of the two following actions: - 3.a) Suspension Exclusion of a student from the Department of Nursing academic activities for a specified period of time.
+Any violation of terms of the contract will result in one of the two following actions:

+3.a) Suspension - Exclusion of a student from the Department of Nursing academic activities for a specified period of time.
 This action will be in writing and placed in the student's departmental file.
 The student will withdraw from all nursing courses in which he or she is enrolled.
 When the student has completed the suspension period, the student may request, in writing, a reinstatement and may return only after an affirmative decision by the Director of Nursing and at least two nursing faculty members.
 3.b.)
-Dismissal Dismissal is a permanent expulsion from the pursing program.
-It may be ordered as a - 3.b.)
-Dismissal Dismissal is a permanent expulsion from the nursing program.
+Dismissal - Dismissal is a permanent expulsion from the nursing program.
 It may be ordered as a result of a serious violation or for repeated offenses.